Each year, Adelaide Fringe hits the road to bring a taste of Fringe for FREE to neighbourhoods all over South Australia.

 Street Performers at Adelaide Fringe

-Ride or walk the Amy Gillett Bikeway and discover an array of music, art, food and entertainment all set against the backdrop of the spectacular rolling Adelaide Hills.
+Ride or walk the Amy Gillett Pathway and enjoy music, art, food, and entertainment along the scenic Adelaide Hills.

 More Adelaide Fringe for Free